adamfowleruk/mljs/planning.md

   - Find a better way to restrict what parts of the logging output are set to use debug (Perhaps a mixin to objects with lazy initialisation based on debug level specified, if any)
   - Use more high order functions (callbacks, replacing functionality within otherwise identical loops)
   - DONE Check for 'innerHTML += ' and replace with appendChild and temporary div trick
+  - Perform JavaScript profiling in FireBug to check for issues
+ - Widgets: Search Speed - As a tutorial for those wishing to contribute to MLJS
  - Widgets: Sparql: Other sparql improvements
   - Support OPTIONAL?
   - Support UNION?
   - IN PROGRESS Support FILTER?
    - DONE Used this for < > <= >= != for integer, double fields
    - Regex? (used by suggestions only at the moment)
+   - TODO validate string comparison instead of numeric comparison as reported by Ken Tune in SYTYCD demo
   - Support REDUCED?
 (Permits duplicates to be eliminated)
   - Support FROM NAMED (limit results from set of named graphs) - http://www.w3.org/TR/2008/REC-rdf-sparql-query-20080115/#restrictByLabel
   - NA multiple listeners for this in same context - Multiple modes, one to contribute sparql query to a searchcontext, another to perform sparql query itself (to list entities)